 Fractal dimension (FRAC) measures how complex and plane-filling the shapes are by using the relationship between the area and perimeter of a patch.
 As the dimension approaches 2, perimeter is maximized for a given area of coverage, while for simple geometries such as squares or circles the dimension is 1 (McGarigal et al., 2012).
 For example: a vegetation class with a low fractal dimension whose largest patch covers a large area indicates a spatially homogeneous region.
 On the other hand, a high fractal dimension suggests an increase in the total length of boundaries between patches of different types, thus increasing local heterogeneity.

-In addition to these metrics, we calculated the mean and standard deviation of the areas of all patches within each vegetation class.
+We also calculated the mean and standard deviation of the areas of all patches within each vegetation class.
 These measures help capture the changes in the distribution of patch sizes.

 All calculations were made on a rasterized vegetation map with a spatial resolution of 5 meters.
 This spatial resolution was chosen to match with calculations made on ICB vegetation (CITE Boisrame et al. FEM).